-Yuca is an ancient ingredient for us, and one of our favorite ways to serve it is as yuca frita (fried cassava), perfect as a side dish to grilled meats, or as an appetizer.
+Yuca, also commonly known as cassava, is prepared in a variety of ways throughout the world.
+Yuca is our most ancient ingredient consumed here since pre-Columbian times, and one of our favorite ways to serve it is as yuca frita (fried cassava), perfect as a side dish to grilled meats, beach food, or as an appetizer with a dip.

 Yuca is probably the most important ingredient in our kitchen bequeathed to us by our pre-Columbian ancestors.
 It is our luck that these roots, which grow easily on our island, have remained an important part of our culinary culture.